 A survey of United States history after Reconstruction to the present, emphasizing the origins and development of the problems confronting a great industrialized world power and the issues arising from the two world wars.
-Field trips may be required.
 Prerequisite: RDG094.

 HIS103 History of Western Civilization I